ncatlab/nlab-content/pages/8/2/2/0/228/content.md

 ## References

+* [[Errett Bishop]]'s _Foundations of Constructive Analysis_ (1967) introduced the notion of apartness as fundamental, at least for the real numbers and more general metric spaces.

+* The 1985 edition with Douglas Bridges, _Constructive Analysis_, defined the general notion of apartness relation, there called an "inequality relation" (though in many other sources, as here, an [[inequality relation]] need not satisfy comparison).

-The notion of apartness as fundamental in metric spaces may be found in [[Errett Bishop]]'s _Foundations of Constructive Analysis_ (1967) (or the 1985 edition with Douglas Bridges, _Constructive Analysis_).
-But as I recall, this doesn\'t introduce the concept in general; that came in Anne Troelstra\'s and Dirk van Dalen\'s _Constructivism in Mathematics_ (1988).
-For apartness in algebra, see _A Course in Constructive Algebra_ (also 1988), by Ray Mines, Fred Richman, and Wim Ruitenburg.
-A great reference for point-set topology in constructive mathematics is the Ph.D. thesis of Frank Waaldijk, _[Modern Intuitionist Topology](http://www.fwaaldijk.nl/modern%20intuitionistic%20topology.pdf)_ (1996).
-Please note that I ([[Toby Bartels]]) have not read the algebra book.
+* Anne Troelstra\'s and Dirk van Dalen\'s _Constructivism in Mathematics_ (1988).

+* Apartness plays a minimal role in _A Course in Constructive Algebra_ (also 1988), by Ray Mines, Fred Richman, and Wim Ruitenburg.

+* A great reference for point-set topology in constructive mathematics is the Ph.D. thesis of Frank Waaldijk, _[Modern Intuitionist Topology](http://www.fwaaldijk.nl/modern%20intuitionistic%20topology.pdf)_ (1996).

 [[!redirects apart]]